flathub/flathub/README.md

 ## Known issues

-Since SoapUI is using the root of the home folder to store the configuration files `soapui-settings.xml` and `default-soapui-workspace.xml`, in this package it has been proposed to use `~/.var/app/com.eviware.soapui/config/` as its home folder, so that in case the user selects to share his home folder it don't save those files in its root (examples below).

 The application has been designed to run using OpenJDK16 but currently this Flatpak has been configured to use [OpenJDK17](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk17).

 Also currently accessing to external web pages is not working due to this [external issue](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk17/issues/1).